The best iPad alternatives

 Reasons to avoid

-✅ You need Windows: The full versions of most desktop software won't run on Android tablets.
+✅ You need Windows: The full versions of most desktop software won't run on Android or indeed Apple tablets.

 ✅ You want a powerful tablet: This powerful device can handle complex creative and AI tasks.

-❌ You don't want to do creative work: If you just want to check emails or watch content, this is overkill.
+❌ You don't want to do creative work: If you just want to check emails or watch content, it's probably overkill.

 🔎 Surface Pro 11 offers a compelling Windows tablet experience thanks to a great keyboard, powerful processors, and AI capabilities. ★★★★

-Design and build: The Surface Pro is nice and lightweight at under 1kg.
-Available in four colours (black, sapphire, platinum, and dune), its aesthetic in both stylish and professional.
-The standout feature is the new Surface Pro Flex Keyboard, which can now be used detached from the device: a significant improvement in versatility.
+Design and build: Available in four colours (black, sapphire, platinum, and dune), the Surface Pro 11's overall aesthetic is both stylish and professional.
+In practical terms, meanwhile, it's nice and light at under 1kg.
+The standout feature is the new Surface Pro Flex Keyboard (sold separately), which can now be used detached from the device: a significant improvement in versatility.

-Performance: Powered by Qualcomm Snapdragon X Plus or Elite processors, Microsoft claims the Surface Pro 11 is up to 90% faster than its predecessor.
+Performance: Powered by Qualcomm Snapdragon X Plus or Elite processors, the Surface Pro 11 is super-fast, even when running demanding design software.
 It also includes a dedicated Neural Processing Unit (NPU) for on-device AI tasks, making it competitive with the latest tablets for both creative and computational work.
 All this means this laptop truly shines for professionals who need full desktop applications like Adobe Photoshop, offering a genuine laptop-replacement experience that the iPad Pro cannot match.
-The ability to use a stylus alongside full keyboard functionality is another bonus for designers and artists.
+The ability to use a stylus alongside full keyboard functionality is another bonus for creatives.

-Pricing: Starting at £999, the Surface Pro 11 is competitively priced.
+Pricing: Starting at £999, the Surface Pro 11 is competitively priced at this premium end of the tablet market.
 The base model includes 16GB RAM and 256GB storage, with top-spec configurations reaching £2,100.
 The Flex Keyboard, priced at £450, now includes the Slim Pen.

 The best iPad alternative running Android